JuanMiGabarron/foreign_exchange_trades/README.md

 pip install virtualenv
 ```

-If you don't have brew installed you can check [a here link](https://brew.sh/)
+If you don't have brew installed you can check [here](https://brew.sh/)

 With python3 you already have pip installed